-B.S. in Interdisciplinary Studies with a concentration in Special Education
+B.S. in Education with a concentration in Special Education

 Receive your undergraduate degree in a field that makes a difference.
 Our program prepares you for a variety of opportunities in education today.
 Our students become teachers equipped to address individual differences in inclusive classroom settings.
 From the first semester of admission into the program, you are in the school classrooms.
 You see your course learning in action.
 By the time you leave, you have 800 or more hours in classrooms.
 You will graduate with three certifications: Early Childhood (EC) to 12th-grade Special education; EC to 6th grade General Education; and the English as a Second Language endorsement.